dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 Looking at the pins on the left Joycon, the left most one is Pin 1, and the right most one is Pin 10.

-And here is a capture of the docking of the left Joycon.
+[And here](./logic_captures/leftjoycon_docking.logicdata) is a capture of the docking of the left Joycon.

-[Click here](./logic_captures/leftjoycon_docking.logicdata) for the capture data.

 ![Alt text](https://i.imgur.com/iUq5RNG.png)